Charchar20024/flixster_starter/README.md

 ### Shout out

-Shout out to TA Roy for helping my display my images on to the website!
+Shout out to TA Roy for helping my display my images on to the website!!

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.